juddydev/Uninoverse/README.md

 # React Three Fiber

-This is 3D model using react three fiber
+This is 3D model viewer using react three fiber

 ## Install
 Copy the scene.gltf to public folder